Romul Nuțiu: Life

-In 1962, he married Felicia Bircea, also a teacher and they had a daughter, Simona [www.simonanutiugradoux.net/], born in 1966, who also became an active artist later on.
+In 1962, he married Felicia Bircea, also a teacher and they had a daughter, Simona, born in 1966, who also became an active artist later on.

-Starting from 1968, he was the author of a few important murals and decorative works along the country – the Railway Station Hall in Baile Herculane, with a ceramic mosaic, entitled 'Tradition, a monumental art project – 'Science, Literature and Art', transposed in colored cements technique, together with Gabriel Kazynczy (1973), an ensemble of two monumental works at the Orizont Hotel in Predeal, with the theme 'horizon' and 'the tree'(1977) or the 1986's monumental artwork 'Mapamond', in the al secco technique, designed for Timișoara International Airport and created along with the artist Lidia Ciolac.
+Starting from 1968, he was the author of a few important murals and decorative works along the country – the Railway Station Hall in Băile Herculane, with a ceramic mosaic, entitled Tradition, a monumental art project – Science, Literature and Art, transposed in colored cements technique, together with Gabriel Kazynczy (1973), an ensemble of two monumental works at the Orizont Hotel in Predeal, with the theme 'horizon' and 'the tree' (1977) or the 1986's monumental artwork Mapamond, in the al secco technique, designed for Timișoara International Airport and created along with the artist Lidia Ciolac.

-In 1992, he was named professor at the Art Faculty of West University in Timișoara, at the Painting Department, until 1998, when he retired.
+In 1992, he was named professor at the Art Faculty of West University in Timișoara, in the Painting Department, until 1998, when he retired.
 He returned as a professor at Tibiscus University, the Design Faculty, and from 2002 he was an associate professor at the West University again.

-In 2008, he started a fruitful collaboration with art dealer and historian Dr. Joana Grevers, owner of 418 Contemporary Art Gallery in Bucharest and he was constantly shown in solo shows and projects until his death in 2012.
+In 2008, he started a fruitful collaboration with art dealer and historian Joana Grevers, owner of the Contemporary Art Gallery in Bucharest, and he was constantly shown in solo shows and projects until his death in 2012.

 Artistic biography

 His career evolved from the early sixties, when he was a young artist, eager to experience new ways of relating to painting and continued fluently until his death in 2012.
 Even though there are variations of style and appraisal, his painting had always been vivid, colourful and tenacious.

 'The artistic biography of Romul Nuțiu lays under the sign of a happy exception', said art historian Ruxandra Demetrescu.
-'In the 7th decade of the last century he was one of the first Romanian artists that had professed the Abstract Expressionism and/or European Informal.
+"In the 7th decade of the last century he was one of the first Romanian artists that had professed the Abstract Expressionism and/or European Informal.
 He remained faithful to abstraction in general and then he converted painting into object.

-The innovative character corresponds naturally in his case with that of an avantgardist (even in the literal sense of the word).'

-'In the 70s, in Timișoara, a few artists acknowledge and try to change the moral hazard of political strategies.
+The innovative character corresponds naturally in his case with that of an avantgardist (even in the literal sense of the word)."
+In the 1970s, in Timișoara, a few artists acknowledge and try to change the moral hazard of political strategies.
 For Nuțiu, the personal input is abstract.
 The relationship history/present, the studio poetics, the new approach of the artistic medium, image as material are syntagms for what painting and object painting represent.
-In order to understand the concept in regard to the 70s slang, one must admit the decisive personal approach of painting.'
+In order to understand the concept in regard to the 1970s slang, one must admit the decisive personal approach of painting.